Long Tall Sally (retailer)

 In 2008 the company started selling in North America through catalogue and web marketing, and in 2009 acquired the Canadian assets and trade of Tall Girl, including nine stores across Canada and the United States.
 Since then the company has also taken over German tall business Long Fashion, US retailer Long Elegant Legs and US footwear business Bare Foot Tess.
-The range features brands such as NYDJ, Silver, Hush Puppies, Clarks, Nine West, Ruby Rocks, Karl Lagerfeld Paris among others.

 In June 2020 the company announced its closure.
 The business planned to wind down trading in August.
-On August 19th the company announced that it was acquired by AK Retail of Peterborough, UK.
-The business was to continue under the new owner as of 1st September, 2020.
+On 19 August the company announced that it was acquired by AK Retail Holdings of Peterborough, UK parent of the Yours Clothing group.
+The business was to continue under the new owner as of 1 September 2020.
+A new site was launched, and the brand is stocked by other major retailers including Next, Very and Debenhams.